PikasXYZ/OpenAI-convenient-chatBOT/README.md

 </p>
  ㅤ

-:bell: Once that folder contains any chat record, list of recorded chats named "【History】" will appear firstly for selecting before the query of the language you're going to use.
+:bell: Once that folder contains any chat record, list of recorded chats named "【History】" will appear firstly for selecting before the query of the intension to use preapred prompts.

  ㅤ
 <p align="center">